Website-Copies/WebhookDiscordTool/README.md

 # WebhookDiscordTool

-Made By Yokiro, Used To Do Stuff With Discord Webhook.
+Made By Kamikos, Copied By Yokiro, Used To Do Stuff With Discord Webhook.